onofricamila/TTPS-Ruby/p4/gems/puntosTeoricos.md

 * Documentación
 * gemspec (Que especifica la información acerca de la gema, como su nombre, version, descripción, autor, **dependencias**, etc).
     *  Rubygem conventions dictate that you move the dependency declaration on these released gems form the Gemfile into your .gemspec file
+    * Notice dependencies are also declarated in Gemfile and Gemfile.lock

 http://guides.rubygems.org/what-is-a-gem/